SamBlyat/dog-breed-searcher/README.md

 ## Installation

 1. Clone the repository.
-2. Install dependencies.
-3. Run the app.
+2. Run the app.

 ## Usage

 1. Open the app.
-2. Enter a breed name in the search bar or browse all breeds.
+2. Enter a breed name in the search bar or browse galery of breeds.
 3. Click on a breed to view images and information about the breed.

 ### NOTE